Waiting for the Wild Beasts to Vote

 The story is about the rise of the master hunter Koyaga and his rule as President of the République du Golfe during the Cold War.
-Koyaga manages to stay in power for over thirty years, despite attempts to overthrow him.
+Koyaga manages to stay in power for more than thirty years, despite attempts to overthrow him.

-The novel is structured in the form of a donsomana, a purificatory Malinké epic told by a sora, that takes place in a series of six vigils.
+The novel is structured in the form of a donsomana, a Malinké "hunter's praise song", told by a sora, that takes place in a series of six vigils.
 Each vigil has a theme: tradition, death, fate, power, betrayal and how all things have an end.

 Koyaga and the other African leaders depicted in the novel are modelled after real African leaders of the second half of the 20th century.
 Additionally, Susan Gorman has drawn parallels between the novel and elements of the Sunjata epic.

 Main characters

 Koyaga: Modeled after Gnassingbé Eyadema, president of Togo.